 Monday – submit take-home exam

-This Prognostic Research course includes a take home exam.
-No proctor is required for this exam and it is not compulsory.
-However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
+This Prognostic Research course includes an exam.
+A proctor is required for this exam.
+Doing the exam is not obligatory, however, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
 You are allowed to redo the exam once.

 As this is a university course, it is covered by academic accreditation.
 Upon successful completion of this course, you will receive a recognized certificate from Utrecht University and the UMC Utrecht.

 To enroll in this course, you need:

 - A Bachelor’s degree in life sciences (or the equivalent)

 - Sufficient proficiency in English reading and writing